 Introduction / History

-Christian laborers are needed to share God's love with these needy people.
-Prayer is the first step toward seeing them reached with the Truth of the Gospel.
+Christian believers who are filled with the fruit of the Holy Spirit are needed to share God's love with the Bagdi.
+Prayer is the first step toward seeing them reached with the truth of the gospel.

 Pray for the Bagdi people to have hearts that are open to the abundant blessings of Jesus Christ.
 Pray for Bagdi families to prosper financially and spiritually as they experience a relationship with Jesus Christ.
 Pray for a movement among the Bagdi that will spread joy, peace and salvation to other peoples in Rajasthan.
 Pray for the Bagdi culture to be renewed and enhanced by a work of the Holy Spirit and shaped into a God-centered and God-honoring mold.

 Scripture Prayers for the Bagdi in India.